 - The due date of the training program

 Once done, you’d want to schedule nagging emails.
 Schedule emails to remind everyone that they have pending tasks and the approaching due date.

 Once the employees receive your welcome email, they will start attending to their training content.
 If the retraining involves in-person seminars, more employees may turn out well-prepared for the scheduled activity.
 If it’s computer-based training, you can have employees attend to the content during night shifts as well.

 Now that the retraining is in full swing, you should begin monitoring the program.
 Focus your attention on two pieces of data –

 - Report of non-compliant users.

 Such reports can really come in handy.
-For one thing, they help supervisors reschedule jobs, so that an employee could be sent for training.
-And second, they let you keep a quick tab over training ongoing across the organization.
-Besides, by creating a new training group for the retraining program; you’d have two sets of records to present to your auditor –
+For one thing, they help supervisors reschedule jobs so that an employee can be sent for training.
+And second, they let you keep a quick tab on training ongoing across the organization.
+Besides, by creating a new training group for the retraining program, you’d have two sets of records to present to your auditor –

 - Records to prove that employees attended their yearly training program

 - Records to prove that employees attended retraining as and when required